 I love fast projects.
-I had this finished before I could even get a chance to post a picture.
+I had this finished before I could ev en get a chance to post a picture.
 Here is an "in-progress" before I started the decreases.
 It is a worsted weight wool called Donegal Tweed.
 I really like the rustic look of it.

+en get a chance to post a picture.
+Here is an "in-progress" before I started the decreases.
+It is a worsted weight wool called Donegal Tweed.
+I really like the rustic look of it.
 After spending most of the day yesterday plying up the last of the blended "October Sky" roving in a beautiful burgundy, rust and yellow, I dug out the needles and finished the hat in short order.
 (Time flies while watching a good classic movie--yesterday was Gene Kelly day on TCM channel.
 Topped it off with a little tag of I-cord and here is the finished tam.

 It is still on the platter I used to block it on.
 I am not sure if I liked it better with or without being blocked.